Loan guides,

 Model monthly repayments and total cost for a home improvement loan at different rates and terms.

-Open tool →A good place to start
+Open calculator →A good place to start

 A cross-category selection of the most useful starting points across the library.